PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ## Introduction
-By default, the GUI can only be changed by taking the user to another page (including to the same page), such as when the user clicks on a :docs[Button].
+By default, the GUI can only be changed by taking the user to another page (including to the same page the user currently is on), such as when the user clicks on a :docs[Button].
 But, with the `Updater` component, you can update a part of the GUI on the current page whenever you want, without taking the user to another page.

 ::: tip Example